EEGKit/FPulse/README.md

 ### Compiler
    MSVC2015 is known to work.
-Other compilers are not tested.
+Other compilers have not been tested.

 Open these two sln files: